kym6464/clipboard-to-url/README.md

 # clipboard-to-url

-A CLI tool that uploads images, videos, or files from your clipboard to Google Cloud Storage and provides a shareable URL
+A CLI tool that uploads images, videos, or files from your clipboard to Google Cloud Storage and provides a shareable URL.

 ### Share an image from your clipboard